tehUsual/peak-hazard-spam/README.md

 # HazardSpam

 Mass-spawns hazard for all players.
+*Consider this mod in BETA for now*.
 The master generates spawns while the clients themself instantiate them.
 *Reconnection not yet supported*; Reconnecting players will not sync current spawns, but will receive new spawns.

 Supports patch **1.27.a**